imprologic/steganography-js/README.md

 As always, the answer is: it depends.
 A very determined "foe" who knows that your PNG files may include hidden messages may use heuristics to indentify unexpected variations in the image's pixels.

-For this reason, I strongly advise using PNGs with lots of details like landscapes (isn't nature amazing?) rather than purely geometrical shapes.
+For this reason, I strongly advise using **PNGs with lots of details** like landscapes (isn't nature amazing?), rather than purely geometrical shapes.

 ## Will this utility always be available?